daemonraco/toobasic/docs/redirections.md

 	)
 );
 ```
-Whit this a user may end up at:
+With this a user may end up at:

 >http://www.example.com/mysite/?action=login&layout=errorlayout&showmessage=reasons&redirectedfrom=%2Fmysite%2F%3Faction%3Dmy_profile